Q: What’s the scope of this problem? Why do we need expanded pre-K in KC?

 The quality of the program will be measured by an independent group of diverse experts using national best practice indicators such as teacher/student interactions, the learning environment, curriculum, and teacher and staff qualifications.
 The results will be public and every program will be able to access funding to improve quality.

 A: The ⅜ cent sales tax has a 10-year sunset provision.
+Voters will have the opportunity to consider the independent evaluation when deciding whether to extend the program at that time.

 Q: I’ve heard people say this is basically a voucher program.
 Is it?